the-isf-academy/making-with-code-zola/site/content/courses/cs9/unit00/project/_index.md

     - At least one additional module (written by you)
 - At least 5 substantial Git commit messages, each explaining what you've changed and why.

+## Timeline
+### cs9.1
+{{< figure src="images/courses/cs9/unit00/00_project_cs9_1.png" width="100%" >}}
+### cs9.2
+{{< figure src="images/courses/cs9/unit00/00_project_cs9_2.png" width="100%" >}}

 ## Assessment
 You are responsible for assessing your own project, though your teachers will let you know if they disagree.
 In `assessment.md`, you are required to explain how your project should be scored, and to give evidence to support your assessment.
-If the rubric says you should have used a loop, then point to where you did so.
-If the rubric says you should have re-organized your code, point to a commit that shows how you did so.
+The rubric is based on claims that you should be able to make about your learning in this unit.
+Each of these claims comes with examples of evidence that would show that you can make the claim about your learning.

+**To do well in this project, you should be able to concretely justify that you have achieved each of the learning claims.** So, if the rubric says you should be able to manipulate control flow and that an example of doing that would be to use a loop, then you should use loops in your project and point to them in your self-assessment.
+If the rubric says you should be able to thoughtfiully plan a large project and that an example of that is a thorough design document, you should create a detailed design document and discuss in your self-assessment how this design document helped you create your project.

 Since this is your first project, here's a guide for using the rubric:
 - Read the learning claims of the criterion for this unit in the rubric and consider how they relate to the description of the criterion.
 - For each learning claim in the criterion:
-    - Evidence: Identify 1-5 elements of your project that provide evidence for your engagement with the criterion.
+    - Evidence: Identify 1-5 elements of your project that provide evidence for the learning claim.
-    - Reasoning: Provide specific reasoning that presents how the piece(s) of evidence you identified support the claim about your engagement with the criterion.
+    - Reasoning: Provide specific reasoning that presents how the piece(s) of evidence you identified support the claim about your learning.
-- Determine the level between 1-8 that represents your overall engagement with the criterion based on the evidence and reasoning you provided for the learning claims of the criterion.
+- Determine the level between 1-8 that represents your overall learning in the criterion based on the evidence and reasoning you provided for the learning claims of the criterion.

 ## Rubric

 Each project will be assessed with a rubric tailored to the skills and concepts the project targets.
 This project is focused on developing the skills learned throughout the drawing unit.

 ### Criterion A: Knowing, understanding, and computational thinking